On this page

-With volatility continuing in global share markets, most commentators are busy trying to work out where listed markets are headed.
-But before you check your investment crystal ball, it’s worth taking a moment to consider exactly what these investments are, and how superannuation funds blend a variety of investment structures to help boost, and smooth, investment returns to members.
+With the newspapers full of chatter about dramatic slumps in the Chinese sharemarket and strong rises in the US sharemarket, it can be hard to know where global listed markets are heading.
+But before you check your investment crystal ball, it’s worth taking a moment to consider exactly what these investments are, and how superannuation funds blend a variety of investment structures to help boost, and smooth, the investment returns they credit to members’ super accounts.

 Super funds: aiming for steady investment returns